sadibhaque/assignment-10-scic/README.md

 1. Visit `/login`
 2. Login with email/password OR Google
 3. Session created and stored
-4. Access to protected dashboard routes
+4. Access to protected routes

 ### Adding Products
 1. Login required (automatic redirect if not authenticated)
-2. Visit `/dashboard/add-product`
+2. Visit `/add-product`
 3. Fill product form with validation
 4. Toast notification on success/error
 5. Redirect to products page